AfrahShafiq/portfolio/src/content/posts/2020-06-03-sultanas-reality.md

 If it’s said that well-behaved women seldom make history,  why is it that our history textbooks rarely have women behaving ‘badly’?
 Are the readers forgetting certain kinds of books  or are the writers forgetting certain kinds of stories?

 ![](/assets/Copy of Sultana_s Reality Still 2.jpg)

-Drawing its title from Sultana’s Dream, the 1905 science-fiction short story of feminist utopia, by Begum Rokeya Sakhawat Hossein, Sultana’s Reality explores the inner lives of the first generation of women to be educated in pre-independent India.
+Drawing its title from Sultana’s Dream, the 1905 science-fiction short story of feminist utopia by Begum Rokeya Sakhawat Hossein, Sultana’s Reality explores the inner lives of the first generation of women to be educated in pre-independent India.

 ![](/assets/Copy of Sultana_s Reality Still 1.jpg)